moni-roy/moni-roy/README.md

 ### Hi there 👋

 I am [Monikrishna Roy](https://www.linkedin.com/in/monikrishnaroy/).
-I'm currently working as a Software Engineer at Samsung R&D Bangladesh Institute (SRBD).
+I am working as a Graduate Research Assistant of [CSE](https://bioinformatics.cse.unr.edu/home/) dept at [UNR](https://www.unr.edu/).
+Prior that I was as a Software Engineer at Samsung R&D Bangladesh Institute (SRBD).
 I completed my MS & BS degree from the Department of CSE, Jahangirnagar University which is the only fully residential university and the most beautiful campus in our country.

 I worked as a Technical Assistant (TA) at Dept. of CSE, JU for six months and also trained students to solve problems efficiently using algorithms & data structures for three years.
 It was a great, exciting and challenging experience for me.
 I always enjoy and love to solve various problems using Algorithms & Data structures.
 I am participating in various programming contests since 2013.